heshida01/MRMD2.0/README.md

 ###  If you don't want to use docker,You can also install it using the following method:
 #### 1. Installation：
-We recommend using Aanconda(must python3.6), support linux,windows.
+We recommend using [miniconda3.4.3](https://repo.anaconda.com/miniconda/)(or python3.6), support linux,windows.

   ```